 - Job-related activities include research and educational tasks that may be found via the Internet that would help in an employee's role

-- The equipment, services and technology used to access the Internet are the property of Glenville State College and the company reserves the right to monitor Internet traffic and monitor and access data that is composed, sent or received through its online connections
+- The equipment, services and technology used to access the Internet are the property of Glenville State University and the company reserves the right to monitor Internet traffic and monitor and access data that is composed, sent or received through its online connections

 Unacceptable use of the Internet by employees includes, but is not limited to:

 - Sending or posting discriminatory, harassing, or threatening messages or images on the Internet or via Glenville State University’s email service